szilvajuhos/szilvajuhos.github.io/_drafts/useful_bash.md

  - results_description.html : description of used tools in html
  - software_versions.csv : version of each tool used

-When running a task like the one above, mapping will be done separately for each line in the TSV file processing different reads groups in separate tasks.
+When running a task like the one above, mapping will be done separately for each line in the TSV file, processing read groups in separate jobs.
 At the end there will be a merging step, afterwards deduplication and recalibration.
 It is important to know that the deduplicated BAM file still contains all the reads, but the recalibrated one _does not_: centromeres and telomeres, long tandem repeat regions are missing.

 #### Run basic callers [^](#Useful-bash-and-other-tricks)
-If we are running Sarek with only the `--input` option, it will be the mapping step that will be finished, no variant callers are called since no tools were defined.
-If we add a variant caller (alternatively an annotation tool), it will proceed further, and after mapping variant calling and annotation will be executed.
-On the other hand, if we already have pre-processed BAM files, we have to define the step `--varinatcalling`, otherwise the BAM files are going to be interpreted as BAMs waiting to be re-mapped, as the default first step is `--mapping` .
+If we are running Sarek with only the `--input` option, only the mapping step will be completed, no variant callers are going to be called since no tools were defined.
+If we add a variant caller (alternatively an annotation tool), it will proceed further, after mapping the variant calling and annotation will be executed.
+On the other hand, if we already have pre-processed BAM files, we have to define the step `--variantcalling`, otherwise the BAM files are going to be interpreted as BAMs waiting to be re-mapped, as the default first step is `--mapping` .
     The two core germline callers are HaplotypeCaller and Strelka, furthermore we can have Manta for structural variants.
 It is advised to run Strelka and Manta together, as the default behaviour of Sarek is to run the Strelka best practices pipeline where Manta creates a candidate list for small indels.
-Having recalibrated bams to call them is like:
+Having recalibrated BAMs to call them is like:

 ```
 nextflow run nf-core/sarek -r 2.6.1 -profile munin --step variantcalling \